marcellbarsony/marcellbarsony.github.io/content/2024-06-17-portswigger-ssrf.md

 ![ssrf](/pictures/articles/portswigger/server-side-request-forgery/lab1-5.png)

-Despite the error, the lab is now completed as Carlos's account has been deleted.
+Despite the error, the lab is now completed as `carlos`'s account has been deleted.
 <!-- }}} -->